CDOT-EDX/Project/README.md

 ## Slide Creation Library for the internal use of the edX team at CDOT

 In order to have this version of the createSlide library working you will need the following files: (these files should be already organized inside Project/aviation/)

-    CDOT-EDX/Project/library/createSlide.js
+    CDOT-EDX/Project/library/static/js/content/createSlide.js
     CDOT-EDX/Project/library/statis/js/*
     CDOT-EDX/Project/library/statis/css/*

 createSlide now supports one options object being passed versus multiples...

-therefore use: `var anySlide = new AVIATION.Slide( options )`
+therefore use: `var anySlide = new AVIATION.Slide( options )` (if ComplexHTML xblock isn't being used)

-**NOTE: The example below doesn't use a properly formatted JSON, make sure to use proper JSON **      This can be validated easily using a tool such as: http://jsonlint.com/
+**NOTE: The example below doesn't use a properly formatted JSON, make sure to use proper JSON **This can be validated easily using a tool such as: http://jsonlint.com/

 Acceptable options and defaults are as follows: